 A/B testing

-Comparing two or more versions of a web page or element to determine which performs better regarding user engagement or other metrics.
-Strictly speaking, this falls under the CRO banner, but it's probably worth singling out.
+Running two or more versions of a page or element to see which performs better.
+Strictly speaking it sits under the CRO banner, but it's worth calling out on its own.

 Custom feature development